Frequently asked questions(FAQs)

 Note: These are just ballparks and the cost will vary.

-If multiple clubs order courts from Europe at the same time, you can share containers which will make shipping costs a little less.
+If multiple clubs order courts at the same time, you can share containers which will make shipping costs a little less.

 It is very important you make sure the court can withstand New Zealand weather/wind/UV conditions before you order one, as it is a costly investment finding out it can't.